 47. Order a ‘Birthday Signing Telegram' for your birthday customer.
 Another ‘gig' you can order from Fiverr.com is to pay someone $5 to call your customer and sing them a happy birthday song.
 (I have paid to have a birthday Hip Hop song created.

 48. Treat them like a king.
 I have seen businesses that have higher-end clients (such as Financial planners) invest in some really nice birthday presents for their valued clients celebrating a birthday.

 49. Launch a new product on your birthday.
 What better day to give birth to a New product or service than your own birthday?

 50. Birthday Flavor of the month.
-Offer a flavour or special of the month.
+Offer a flavor or special of the month.
 This doesn’t just work for food products.
 For example, a graphic design firm could offer a “Logo Beautification Month” which offers specials discounts to any business that purchases a new logo.

 Are there any other birthday suggestions that you’d add to this list?
 If so, what are they?

 51. Large Purchase promotion.
 Offer a discount, reward, or prize if the customer spends over $X.